 In compliance with Section 508, this website is “screen reader” friendly.
-Images are embedded with text descriptions, videos include text captions and forms are available in html format.
+Images are embedded with text descriptions, videos include text captions and forms are available in html format or accessible PDFs.
 You can press “control +” on your Windows keyboard or “command +” on Mac computers to view larger pages and text.

 Our ADA/Disability Office provides a variety of services tailored to individual needs and documentation of the disability.
 The office acts as a liaison with faculty, staff and outside agencies and assists students with special test-taking arrangements, classroom accommodations and resource referrals.
 All services provided by the ADA/Disability Office are free of charge.
 All students with documented disabilities are eligible to receive services.
 Disabilities include physical, emotional, psychiatric, psychological, attention deficit disorder, and/or learning disabilities.

 Services include test-taking adjustments, note-takers, readers, special equipment, extended time and quiet testing, among others.
 Accommodations are based on individual needs supported by testing/documentation.
 Some accommodations, such as books on tape, may take several weeks to provide.